The Eyes | Windows To The Soul

-Such images may not present a pleasing likeness of the subject but, as they are not made for the subject or their mother (as is the case with commercial portrait photography), that may not be considered essential in the success of the story being told.
+Such images may not present a pleasing likeness of the subject but, as they are not made for the subject or their mother (as is the case with commercial portrait photography), that may not be considered essential to the success of the story being told.

 How I Choose To Photograph People

-While I don’t hide notions of poverty, illness or old age I choose to highlight the positive aspects associated with the human condition.
+While I don’t hide notions of poverty, illness or old age I choose to highlight the positive aspects associated with the Human Condition.
 And these aspects know no boundaries of race, gender, politics, religion, relative affluence, fashion or access to technology.

 What Intentions Underpin Your Photography

-Are you making life affirming images that, despite the obvious hardships of the individuals life, celebrate the more positive aspects of life: love, family, community, hard work, sacrifice, affinity with the natural environment, spiritual abundance?
+Are you making life affirming images that, despite the obvious hardships experienced by the subject in question, celebrate the more positive aspects of life: love, family, community, hard work, sacrifice, affinity with the natural environment or spiritual abundance?

-Photographers | Make Every Image Count
+Photographers Need To Make Every Image Count

-We all make decisions every time we squeeze the camera’s shutter release.
+At some level we all make decisions every time we squeeze the camera’s shutter release.
 Because so many folks don’t understand how to use their camera properly, they give into the machine by letting it make almost all of the decisions for them.

 As the process of making pictures has become so fast and easy there are, as a consequence, negative aspects that need to be considered.